APSU students are constantly driving change and bringing new global perspectives to University life

 » Nearly 700 military students were provided access to free textbooks through the Military Student Center as part of the Texts for Vets program, supported by $5,000 from foundation funds.

-» The alternative format program in the Office of Disability Services experienced a 36% increase over the year with over 250 electronic books provided during the spring.
+» The alternative format program in the Office of Student Disability Resource Center experienced a 36% increase over the year with over 250 electronic books provided during the spring.
 The program provides students registered with the department free electronic versions of textbooks.

 » The Peay Pickup began in the fall of 2008, and ridership has continued to grow to the point that a second vehicle was added for 2017-18, operating times expanded, and the route divided into north and south to reduce wait times for students.
 It is a partnership with the Clarksville Transit System to provide free transportation around campus on the trolley and in the community on CTS buses.
 As a result, responsibility for the Peay Pickup was transferred to Public Safety as part of the overall management of campus parking and transportation.
 Over the past nine years, riders on CTS buses has averaged over 42,000 annually.